Andrew Fowler (journalist): Career

-In 2002 Fowler was appointed head of the ABC’s Investigative Unit, reporting stories for radio’s AM and PM, programs, and ABC TV’s 7.30 Report, Foreign Correspondent and Four Corners.
+In 2002 Fowler was appointed head of the ABC’s Investigative Unit, reporting stories for radio's AM and PM, programs, and ABC TV's 7.30 Report, Foreign Correspondent and Four Corners.

-Since leaving the ABC in 2013 Fowler has published two books, on journalism and national security.
+Since leaving the ABC in 2013 Fowler has published a number of books, on journalism and national security.
 He has also published stories in The Guardian and The Sydney Morning Herald, The Monthly and has been interviewed several times on the ABC, the BBC and France24 TV discussing WikiLeaks, journalism and national security issues.
+Fowler is a critic of AUKUS.